chap/Rails-System-Tests-on-Heroku-CI/README.md

 ## 3. Lock `selenium-webdriver` to `3.12.0`:

-Related to [a recent config change in chromedriver](https://github.com/SeleniumHQ/selenium/issues/6143) that's not yet working nicely yet.
+Related to [a recent config change in chromedriver](https://github.com/SeleniumHQ/selenium/issues/6143) that's not yet working nicely.

 ```